openintents/openintents.github.io/_intent_specs/org.openintents.action.PICK_FILE.md

 ---
 title: Pick a file
 action: org.openintents.action.PICK_FILE
-input:
 uri: A file URI for suggested file name or starting directory.
 Can also be left empty.
 extras:
   -
     name: org.openintents.extra.TITLE